Spaceflight

-Spaceflight (or space flight) is an application of astronautics to fly spacecraft into or through outer space, either with or without humans on board.
+Spaceflight (or space flight) is an application of astronautics to fly objects, usually spacecraft, into or through outer space, either with or without humans on board.
 Most spaceflight is uncrewed and conducted mainly with spacecraft such as satellites in orbit around Earth, but also includes space probes for flights beyond Earth orbit.
-Such spaceflight operates either by telerobotic or autonomous control.
-The more complex human spaceflight has been pursued soon after the first orbital satellites and has reached the Moon and permanent human presence in space around Earth, particularly with the use of space stations.
-Human spaceflight programs include the Soyuz, Shenzhou, the past Apollo Moon landing and the Space Shuttle programs, with currently the International Space Station as the main destination of human spaceflight missions while China's Tiangong Space Station is under construction.
+Such spaceflights operate either by telerobotic or autonomous control.
+The first spaceflights began in the 1950s with the launches of the Soviet Sputnik satellites and American Explorer and Vanguard missions.
+Human spaceflight programs include the Soyuz, Shenzhou, the past Apollo Moon landing and the Space Shuttle programs.
+Other current spaceflight are conducted to the International Space Station and to China's Tiangong Space Station.